Introduction

 Prepare input to, and run, radiative transfer model.

-The model used in Radiance Simulator v3 is RTTOV v13.
-Depending on the availability of the required model fields, visible/near-infrared, infrared and microwave clear-sky, aerosol, and cloud simulations can be run.
-Most RTTOV options can be specified for the simulations.
-Solar radiation can be included, including use of the MFASIS fast visible cloud parameterisation.
-Simulations can also be run using PC-RTTOV and HTFRTC, the Principal Components based models available in RTTOV.
+The model used in Radiance Simulator v4 is RTTOV v14.
+Depending on the availability of the required model fields, visible/near-infrared, infrared and microwave clear-sky, aerosol, and hydrometeor/cloud simulations can be run.
+All relevant RTTOV options can be specified for the simulations.
+Solar radiation can be included, including use of the MFASIS-NN fast visible cloud parameterisation.
+The land surface emissivity and BRDF atlases provided with RTTOV can be used.
 RadSim can optionally compute solar zenith and azimuth angles, and satellite zenith and azimuth angles for geostationary sensors.

 Output simulated data to a file.